Posted on 04/20/2021 at 07:38 AM by The Biker Lawyers

 How does one achieve this?
 Simple, take the average salary of in-house counsel, then underbid it by 20-30% as a subscription for the company as a whole to do their contracts/compliance work.
 Here’s the problem, let’s say you did your research and realized that this company has three attorneys as in-house counsel, so you underbid their salaries in order to get all of that companies legal work.

-Now you’ve got to do three jobs for 70-80% of the price of one.
+Now you’ve taken on three jobs for 70-80% of the price.
 How do you achieve a profit margin doing this?
 Probably hiring one new attorney fresh out of law school who you can work 100+ hours a week and pay 50% of the wages of the three attorneys you just put out of a job.

 This is a race to the bottom for the industry.
 In doing this, you’re erasing in-house counsel jobs to overwork other attorneys, and in doing so, you’re pushing the legal industry further and further down financially.
 You’re underbidding and underselling the profession.

 This may realize short-term gains, but what happens when the next subscription-based law firm launches and then underbids you, and so on and so forth.
 It ends at the point of burnout for all involved.
-If anyone is going to initiate a race to the bottom, don’t participate, shun them, they are willing to destroy an industry in the name of short-term gains.
-They may label this as progress, but it isn’t, it’s just a race to the bottom.
+If anyone is going to initiate a race to the bottom, don’t participate.
+They are willing to destroy an industry in the name of short-term gains.
+They may label this as progress, but it’s just a race to the bottom.

 Contracts/Real Estate Law

 Rocket Lawyer and Legal Zoom offer subscriptions in exchange for templates of contracts in a variety of areas, but mainly in real estate.
-At the outset this sounds appealing, as you don’t have to wait for the legal help you require in the most basic of areas.
+At the outset this sounds appealing, as you can begin estate planning without waiting for the legal help you would require in most areas.

-The average consumer is grabbing barebones templates, or templates filled with boilerplate text that may or may not apply to their particular jurisdiction.
+Unfortunately, the average consumer is grabbing barebones templates or templates filled with boilerplate text that may or may not apply to their particular jurisdiction.
 Even worse, they have no idea how to ensure enforcement should a breach occur, nor how to execute these contracts correctly in the first place.